Angela Carini ‘wants to apologise’ to Imane Khelif after controversial Olympic fight

 Carini abandoned the last-16 contest after just 46 seconds, when Khelif landed the first significant punch of the fight.
 After Khelif’s hand was raised to signal her victory, Carini dropped to her knees in tears and appeared to reject her opponent’s attempts to hug her, while also not shaking her hand.

-The Italian could also be heard telling her coach, “It’s not right, it’s not right!” before promptly leaving the arena and suffered a suspected broken nose.
+The Italian could also be heard telling her coach, “It’s not right, it’s not right!” before promptly leaving the arena.
+She had suffered a suspected broken nose.
 The 25-year-old told reporters that she had never been punched so hard in her career.

 The IBA did not specify why the boxer failed her gender eligibility test but did clarify that she did not undergo testosterone examinations.
 Khelif, 25, does not identify as transgender or intersex.